krazers/aws-mchp-cryptoauth-workshop/lab2.md

       3. Click the **Resolve** Link.
 You will receive a pop-up box.
 Click **Yes**.
          ![3](workshop-images/mplabx_config_error_3.PNG)
-      4. You will then receive a pop-up box asking you to load the installed pack.
+      4. You might receive a pop-up box asking you to load the installed pack.
 Click **Yes**.

          ![4](workshop-images/mplabx_config_error_4.PNG)

-   3. Follow the steps in section 4.2.2.
+   4. Follow the steps in section 4.2.2.

 Congratulations!
 You have completed Lab 2!